 The student’s transcript will reflect a grade of W for all courses approved for a medical withdrawal taken that semester.
 No special designation for medical withdrawals is made on the transcript, and tuition and fees are levied in the same manner as other withdrawals (see withdrawal from courses policy above).
 Medical withdrawals may impact future financial aid in relation to Satisfactory Academic Progress.

 In the event that a student’s health problem poses a danger to the student, to patients or to others with whom the student may come in contact, and the student is unable or refuses to initiate steps to withdraw as stated above, administrative withdrawal of the student may be made by the dean of the Graduate School upon consultation with the appropriate faculty and a qualified physician.

 Because curricular and course content changes may occur and a student’s progress toward a degree may be affected adversely because of an extended absence, specific time periods may be imposed by individual schools with respect to the length of time allowed for absence from school.
 If there is a delay in return beyond the allotted time period without written consent of the dean of the Graduate School, the student may petition for return with advanced standing.

-Some schools require that prior to return to school, the student must submit to the dean of the Graduate School a statement from a physician.
-This statement should document that the condition that necessitated the withdrawal has been corrected to a point where the student can complete successfully all curriculum requirements with reasonable accommodation including classroom, laboratory, clinical and fieldwork experience.
+Prior to returning to school, the student must submit a statement from a physician documenting that the condition that necessitated the withdrawal has been corrected to a point where the student can complete successfully all curriculum requirements with reasonable accommodation including classroom, laboratory, clinical and fieldwork experience.